ecnivslabs/olive/docs/generics.md

 let item = first[int]([1, 2, 3])
 ```

-## Trait Bounds
+## Structural Requirements

-Constrain a type parameter with `: Trait` so the parameter is expected to provide that trait's methods:
+You can annotate a type parameter with `: Trait` to document that the parameter must provide the trait's methods:

 ```rust
 trait Comparable: